 Boeing is reported to have informed some customers to expect up-to-six-month delays for aircraft scheduled for delivery through 2026, according to a recent story from Bloomberg.

-Also this week, the chief executive of Norwegian, Geir Karlsen, told an investor meeting that the airline is expecting delays of its Boeing 737 Max deliveries into 2026, and that it will be meeting the OEM soon to discuss compensation.
+Also this week, the Chief Executive of Norwegian, Geir Karlsen, told an investor meeting that the airline is expecting delays of its Boeing 737 MAX deliveries into 2026, and that it will be meeting the OEM soon to discuss compensation.

 Norwegian is also looking into extensions of its 737-800 leases through 2026 to help mitigate expected delivery delays.

-Another panellist at Engine Leasing Trading & Finance Europe was Jaime Nieto, chief commercial officer for Rolls-Royce & Partners Finance.
+Another panelist at Engine Leasing Trading & Finance Europe was Jaime Nieto, chief commercial officer for Rolls-Royce & Partners Finance.
 He forecast that strong demand for spare engines would continue for three to four years due to new aircraft production challenges at the OEMs and ongoing supply chain disruption.
 “You can’t flip and switch and fix the supply chain,” he said.